andrew/ultimate-awesome/README.md

 - [awesome-services-tools](https://github.com/nirnejak/awesome-services-tools) - A collection of awesome services that help with development, design, and deployment.
 - [awesome-learning](https://github.com/NoelDeMartin/awesome-learning) - Some awesome resources I've found useful in my learning journey.
 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
+- [awesome-astrobiology](https://github.com/o957/awesome-astrobiology) - A curated list of awesome resources for astrobiology.
 - [awesome-infectious-disease-modeling](https://github.com/o957/awesome-infectious-disease-modeling) - A curated list of awesome resources for infectious disease modeling.
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-japanese-places](https://github.com/olety/awesome-japanese-places) - Cool places to visit in Japan.